koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_28_abc-analysis.md

-# ABC Analysis,Pareto Principle or 80/20 Rule
+# Slide 28 of Lecture 5 contains information about ABC Analysis,Pareto Principle or 80/20 Rule

 Idea: ABC analysis separates out the most important items so that more attention can be focused on those items.
 It is based on the principle that out of the myriad of items an inventory manager needs to handle, there are only a few that account for most of the inventory expenses.